wintermute2048/page-tracker/readme.md

 - add gunicorn as wsgi server, add entry-point to docker compose and rebuild and start with `docker compose up -d --build`

 Now I should be able to run E2E tests again.
-PROBLEM: I can't connect to the docker image from the host pc.
-But I continue for now, because this will be handled differently soon..

 - add test-service to docker compose and run it
 ```